 Helena continued her training in New York City, with a full-time scholarship at the Joffrey Ballet School, where she spent two years.
 Helena toured throughout Scandinavia with Cramerbaletten and Riksteatern.
 She joined Malmo Stadsteater where she performed classical works, such as Sleeping Beauty, Napoli and other contemporary works.

-TRIP Dance Company, a non-profit youth dance company, was founded by Ms. Sullivan sixteen years ago.
+TRIP Dance Company, a non-profit youth dance company, was founded by Ms. Sullivan in 2000.
 TRIP provides additional dance opportunities to many children and teens.

-Helena is the Ballet Rehearsal Mistress for The Albany Berkshire Ballet's production of the Nutcracker in Burlington, Vermont.
+In addition to running her school, Helena is on the Ballet Rehearsal Mistress for The Albany Berkshire Ballet's production of the Nutcracker in Burlington, Vermont.
 Helena was one of the founding members of Vermont Dance Collective.
-She started Stowe Dance Academy 26 years ago and continues to provide excellent training to hundreds of students.
+She started Stowe Dance Academy 30 years ago and is happy to continue providing excellent training to hundreds of students.

-Maria trained at Stowe Dance Academy for sixteen years and has been a faculty member since 2007.
-She expanded her training by joining SDA’s TRIP Dance Company, attending Broadway Dance Center intensives in NYC, and the Debbie Allen Dance Academy in California.
+Maria trained at Stowe Dance Academy for sixteen years and has been a faculty member for many years.
+She expanded her training by joining SDA’s TRIP Dance Company as a young teen, attending Broadway Dance Center intensives in NYC, and the Debbie Allen Dance Academy, in California.
 She attended the Ballet Academy of Stockholm, Sweden, training intensively in the Graham modern technique, ballet and jazz.
-Additional intensives include her attending the “Rhee Gold Dance Life Teacher Convention,” focusing on the business and technical aspects of teaching dance.
+She later expanded her learning by attending the “Rhee Gold Dance Life Teacher Convention,” focusing on business and technical aspects of teaching dance.

-As Helena’s daughter, Maria has learned the in’s and out’s of the studio and the teaching world.
-In May 2012, Maria earned degrees in Pedagogy, with a focus on Early Childhood Education through Dance, and Marketing Communications with a focus in Public Relations from Columbia College for the Arts, in Chicago IL.
+As Helena’s daughter, Maria learned the ins and outs of the studio and teaching worlds.
+In May 2012, Maria earned a double major in Early Childhood Education through Dance & Marketing Communications, with a focus in Public Relations from Columbia College for the Arts, in Chicago, Illinois.
 As a Dance Teaching major, she concentrated on ballet, modern, contemporary ballet, anatomy, dance history and creative movement.

 Vladimir Roje received his BS and MS from the State Academy of Music and Art in Sofia, Bulgaria.
 He has been a principal dancer at National companies in Bulgaria, Germany, and Austria, and with the Carolina Ballet of North Carolina as well as the New Jersey Ballet.
 Currently Mr. Roje is a guest principal dancer with the Westchester Ballet and guest principal dancer and teacher with the Albany Berkshire Ballet.